Farmhouse/fhp2-drugs-and-daydreams/README.md

 Part III.
 Bring On The Dancing Horses

 ***
-***

 ## Drugs And Daydreams

 ***
-***

 I don’t know when it was, or even why, but somewhere along the line, my sense of patience just disappeared.
 I just don’t have the tolerance for all of the structure in the world around me.
 Here I am, a couple years out of high school, and I’m seeing too many of my friends choosing to continue school or go to work.
 Maybe they enjoy it, but all of their whining would lead one to guess otherwise.
 If high school taught me anything, it’s that spending my time and energy trying to appease other people is something I’d never like to do again.

+> >

 ---

+> >

 We came to the conclusion that our enjoyment couldn’t be brought about by our passive entertainment, but by creating it wherever we go.
 A bicycle trip?
-What better way is there to explore places I’ve never been before?
+What better way was there to explore places I’ve never been before?
 Of course I was down for it.

 I didn’t know what to expect.
 All I knew is that I would be riding along the coast for a few weeks, and, due to my aversion toward the whole capitalism thing, there would probably be more than a few opportunities to be creative as far as acquiring food and amusing ourselves went.
 As it turns out, to guess that this would be one of the most fun times of my life would still be an understatement.

 I knew The Captain well enough before the ride to know that he was always down for a little mischief.
 That’s pretty much what our crew, the Monster Squad, was all about when we’d take to the streets of Portland for nights filled with petty crime, and, every now and then, some not-so-petty crime.
-So with only an atlas of the US, a book about west coast bike routes, a couple phone numbers and a little cash, we hit the road.
+So with only an atlas of the US, a book about West Coast bike routes, a couple phone numbers and a little cash, we hit the road.
 Traveling is always more fun when you are unprepared.

+> >

 ---

+> >

 This is liberty.
 We thrive on walking into the supermarkets – the cornerstone of the capitalist lifestyle – with its aisles of food, the essence of life, commodified and quantified, where beneath its watchtower windows and video surveillance, behind the suspicious eyes of managers and security guards, we walk out with pockets full of Clif-Bars and pants bulging with cartons of soy milk.

 The Monster Squad pays no one and makes no apologies.
 This is life.
 This is defying our sense of security, intentionally jumping into a world of vulnerability, and coming out on top!

+> >

-### ‘Boredom is counterrevolutionary’
+#### ‘Boredom is counterrevolutionary’

 There was always someone new to talk to, somewhere new to explore, a new tree to fall asleep beneath, and, given the right circumstances, a new surface to deface or a new chainstore to loot.
 The thought of having nothing to do never even crossed my mind.
 Like I said, this is life.
 There are no cubicles or fancy cars, no deadlines to meet, TV shows to catch, or bills to pay.
 Pleasure isn’t a recreational activity relegated to evenings and weekends, it is a state you live in constantly.
 And each night, with your muscles aching and nerves exhausted, you lay down, eager to do it all again tomorrow.

+> >

 ---

+> >

-The idea:	The Monster Squad is the name of our bicycle gang in Portland, Oregon.
+**The idea:**	The Monster Squad is the name of our bicycle gang in Portland, Oregon.
 Kinda shabby as far as gangs go.
 We have no stories of crazy showdowns with rival gangs, nor can I say that any of us rank all that high on the Portland police’s ‘Most Wanted’ list.
 But there have been plenty of rides that last until sunrise – nights of covering the town in wheatpaste, hitting new car lots with eggs and cottage cheese pulled from grocery store dumpsters, crashing parties, sneaking into hot tubs, very indecent exposure, successful schemes to get free alcohol, and just chaos in general.
 Well, the idea was to go out and conquer the entire country!
-No bagel shop undumpstered, no movie theatre un-infiltrated.
+No bagel shop undumpstered, no 3rd-rate tourist attraction un-infiltrated.
 We were going to cross the country, dirty punk kids on bikes as far as the eye could see, bringing entire metropolises to a standstill, and leaving a path of wreckage in our wake.

-The plan:	None really.
+**The plan:**	None really.
 Which is just as well.
 I don’t do well with plans.
 As the ride came, more and more people who had originally said they wanted to go became involved with other interests and projects, and what we had pictured, or at least fantasized, of hundreds of kids turned out to be… three.
 The destination was moderately altered, so that, rather than going to Boston as was originally thought, we would now be riding from Portland to San Francisco.
 Between the three of us, we had a handful of contacts on the way, and a handful of places we definitely wanted to stop, but beyond that, everything was completely up in the air.

-The characters:	There was Sharky, a guy pushing 40 years old who has lived all across the country, and even in England a little, who is a veteran dumpster diver with some crazy stories to show for it.
+**The characters:**	There was Sharky, a guy pushing 40 years old who has lived all across the country, and even in England a little, who is a veteran dumpster diver with some crazy stories to show for it.
 His other big interest is fixing up and riding bikes, and I always see him around town sporting a new ride.
 There was The Captain, still in his teens, who has done some crazy bike trips, including parts of Europe.
 I’ve known him for almost all of the two years that I’ve called Portland home.
 We’ve had many a crime-filled night of bike rides that last until dawn, as well as intoxicated punk-rock bowling nights and some crashed parties where you wake up the next day and wonder how it is you didn’t end up in jail, or at least with your ass beat, the night before.
 And then there’s me – I’m not giving you an introduction, you’ll get an idea of me as the story goes on.
 The three of us were united by our common hatred of the automobile.
 A contempt surpassed only by our feelings toward work, which left each of us with a free summer and a desire for adventure.

-The preparation:	I ride a bike to get around.
+**The preparation:**	I ride a bike to get around.
 Partly because Portland is such a small place that you really don’t need a car, and partly because of that whole impending ecological devastation issue.
 The longest bike trip I had done in the past was about 300 miles, a round trip from LA to San Diego along the southern California coast.

 As for my bike, I had found a road bike at a thrift store for $2.
 It was a pretty nice bike, just a little old and dusty.
 I invested $5 in parts and about three hours in time fixing it up.
 Strap on my panniers and I was ready to roll!